dichaelen/ContainersOnAzure_IntroLab/README.md

 * INSIGHTSKEY: <you app insights key from step 2>
 * SOURCE: This is a free text field which we will use specify where we are running the container from.
 E.g. you can use the values localhost, ACI and AKS for your labs.

-So to run the container on your local machine, enter the following command, substituting your environment variable values (if you are running Docker on Windows, omit the 'sudo'):
+So to run the container on your local machine, enter the following command, substituting your environment variable values:

 ```
+WINDOWS:

+docker run --name go_order_sb -p 8080:8080 -e DATABASE="<your cosmodb username from step 1>" -e PASSWORD="<your cosmodb password from step 1>" -e INSIGHTSKEY="<you app insights key from step 2>" -e SOURCE="localhost" --rm -i -t beermug/go_order_sb

+LINUX:

 sudo docker run --name go_order_sb -p 8080:8080 -e DATABASE="<your cosmodb username from step 1>" -e PASSWORD="<your cosmodb password from step 1>" -e INSIGHTSKEY="<you app insights key from step 2>" -e SOURCE="localhost" --rm -i -t beermug/go_order_sb
 ```
 Note, the application runs on port 8080 which we will bind to the host as well.
 If you are running on Windows, select 'Allow Access' on Windows Firewall.